MichaelRCruz/ioa/src/OVERVIEW.md

 > dev priorities (sorted; !exhaustive)
 * data security and identity protection, (user permissions, tos, etc.)
 * regulations & ethics
-* client solution (basic understanding of user space and environment)
+* solution (basic understanding of user space and environment)
-* industry best practices (declaritive, top-down data flow, idempotent operations)
+* best practices (declaritive, top-down data flow, idempotent operations)

 ## 2: state - context & auth

-Consider a stripped down representation of two functions that live inside Potato's top-level context.
-Potato values a fully isolated authentication process which creates a redeemable session available when revisiting the site.
+Consider a stripped down representation of two functions that live inside ioa's top-level context. ioa values a fully isolated authentication process which creates a redeemable session available when revisiting the site.

 `onAuthStateChanged()` is a special listener inside the app's highest level context provider.
 It's tasked for handling all changes to the listener's callback, `user` - the auth state object which responds to a set of well-defined and comprehensive auth state changes, e.g., user chooses to identify with Google or identify with GitHub.